 Compensation: Interns will receive an hourly wage and free vegetables as available for the length of the internship.

 Schedule: An ideal candidate could commit to at least 40 hours/week for a minimum of 6 months.
 Candidates will have additional weekend duties which extend beyond the average work week.
-Ideally, we would like a candidate to begin in early January and work with us for 24 weeks.

 Deadlines: Applications are accepted on a rolling basis and will close once all positions are filled.
 If you miss a deadline, or you are interested in an internship that does not meet the minimum duration, please contact the SOC Research Director as exceptions can sometimes be made based on the needs of Southeast Organic Center.